Redroot Pigweed

 Amaranthus retroflexus

-Leaves: Oval- to diamond- to egg-shaped with prominent veins and wavy leaf margins.
-A V-shaped watermark can sometimes be seen on the blade surface.
-The undersides of leaves (especially the main vein) may be hairy.
-Leaf petioles are shorter or no longer than the leaf.
+Leaves: Oval- to diamond- to egg- shaped with prominent veins and wavy leaf margins.
+A V-shaped variegation can sometimes be seen on the blade surface.
+The undersides of leaves (especially the main vein) can be very hairy.
+Leaf petioles are shorter or no longer than the leaf blade.

 Height: 3-6 feet tall.

-Flowers: Male and female flowers are produced on the same plant (monoecious) in terminal flower spikes that are comprised of short, thick, and compact branches.
-Easily confused with smooth pigweed; look to the presence of hairs and the flowerhead for confirmation.
+Flowers: Male and female flowers are produced on the same plant (monoecious).
+Inflorescences consist of terminal flower spikes that are comprised of short, thick and compact branches with spiny bracts.
+Easily confused with smooth pigweed; look to the presence of many hairs on the leaves, leaf veins, petioles, and the flowerhead for confirmation.

 Images above: Redroot pigweed leaves have wavy leaf margins, similar to the leaves of smooth pigweed.